AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **Mouse Input**

 The yaw and pitch values are obtained from the mouse (or controller/joystick) where horizontal mouse-movement affects yaw and vertical mouse-movement affects pitch.
-The idea is to store the last frame's (this of FPS in the gaming sense when you think of Frame) mouse positions and calculate in the current frame
+The idea is to store the last frame's (this of FPS in the gaming sense when you think of Frame) mouse positions and calculate in the current frame how mucch

 First tell GLFW that it should hide the cursor and capture it.
 Capturing a cursor means that once the application has focus, the mouse cursor stays within the center of the window (unless the application losses focus or quits)